TheCarsonWest/nerd-emoji/python1/Regex Groups and Backreferences.md

 ## [[Regex Groups and Backreferences]]

 ### What are [[Regex Groups and Backreferences]]?
-Groups in regular expressions are used to capture substrings within the matched pattern.
+Groups in [[Regular Expressions]] are used to capture substrings within the matched pattern.
 Backreferences allow referencing these captured substrings within the regular expression itself or in subsequent processing.

 ### How to Use Regex Groups
 To create a group in a regular expression, use parentheses: